rstudio/rstudio/VSCODE.md

 For SSH, you must be running an SSH agent.
 Simply add your SSH key to the SSH agent with `ssh-add ~/.ssh/<my-key>`.

-## Open Project in VS Code

-1. From the Command Palette (CMD+Shift+P on Mac), choose "Remote-Containers: Clone Repository in Named Container Volume".
-2. Enter the repository URL.
-For SSH, enter `git@github.com:rstudio/rstudio-pro.git`.
-For HTTPS, enter `https://github.com/rstudio/rstudio-pro.git`.
-If you need to choose a non-default branch, you need to first select the "Github" option before entering the HTTPS URL.
-3. Wait for the clone and for the development container to start up.
-If the docker image needs to be built, this could take quite a while.
-4. Choose the GCC kit, optionally choose a target, and click the `Build` button